How to toilet or house train your dog

 Daunted by the thought of house training your pup?
 Our guide will make things a little easier

-Cockapoo outside in the garden
+A black Cockapoo sniffing by a plant pot outside in the garden

 Puppies might naturally take a few months to be completely house trained without the odd accident.